zKirinz/react-starter-template/README.md

 # ✨ React Starter Template 🌀

+## Description
-This template is the configuration from [Create React App](https://github.com/facebook/create-react-app).
+This template is the configuration from [Create React App](https://github.com/facebook/create-react-app) with the purpose is to make developers feel more undercontrol and less overload with less dependencies and smart formater.

+## What's the differences?
+- Remove redundant dependencies that small/medium apps may not need.
+- Integrate Babel, Eslint and Prettier for better code format.
+- Provide Husky and Lint-staged auto pre-commit format to enhance code consistency.
 ## Available Scripts

 In the project directory, you can run: